 - Published: November 4, 2016

-Many Android handsets (with few exceptions) are equipped with a microSD slot.
+Many Android devices (with few exceptions) are equipped with a MicroSD slot.
 Installing an SD card is a cheap and easy way to expand your phone’s storage capacity.
-In modern versions of Android, SD cards can only be used for certain purposes such as storing music, pictures and videos.
-Some applications can keep some of their data on an SD card.
-For example, many offline navigation apps can store downloaded maps on an SD card; some larger games can keep their files on the external SD, and so on.
+In modern versions of Android, SD cards can only be used for certain purposes, such as storing music, pictures, and videos.

 Most importantly, you can easily configure your device to save all pictures and videos captured by the phone’s camera onto the SD card.

-Unlike the internal storage, for SD cards Android uses a standard FAT file system.
-For micro SDHC cards (4, 8, 16 and 32GB) the standard requires using FAT32, while larger SDXC cards (64GB, 128GB and the newest 200GB units) are formatted with exFAT.
+Unlike the internal storage, Android uses a standard FAT file system for SD cards.
+For micro SDHC cards (4, 8, 16, and 32 GB), the standard requires using FAT32, while larger SDXC cards (64, 128, and 200 GB) are formatted with exFAT.

 What are the differences between FAT32 and exFAT?